Mark Farrow: Design work

 Farrow has had a longstanding creative partnership with Pet Shop Boys and other bands such as the space rock group Spiritualized.
 As the 12" vinyl went out of style, Farrow challenged contemporary notions of CD packaging.
 For Pet Shop Boys' 1993 release Very, Farrow designed an "orange Lego®" CD jewel box which is featured in the New York Museum of Modern Art.
 In the mid-90s, Farrow designed the cover for Everything Must Go (1996), the breakthrough album by the Manic Street Preachers.
 For Spiritualized's 1997 album Ladies and Gentlemen We Are Floating in Space, he used an authentic tablet blister-pack which contained the CDs and accompanying text.
 For their 2001 release Let it Come Down, he included a 3-D, vacuum-formed face as part of the cover.
 He has also worked with artists such as Kylie Minogue, Burt Bacharach, Calvin Harris, and Snow Patrol.

-Farrow also works outside of the music industry, for designers, photographers, publishers, and other industry projects.
+Farrow also works outside the music industry, for designers, photographers, publishers, and other industry projects.
 He has worked with Oliver Peyton on restaurants and bars, designed the cover of the 1999 Design and Art Direction annual, worked with SCP furniture on designing clocks, developed a packaging system for Levi's, collaborated with The Science Museum in London, and designed a yacht for Campers' Volvo Ocean Race.

-His minimalist approach, and a rigorous, highly precise attention to detail defines his aesthetic.
+His minimalist approach, and rigorous, precise attention to detail defines his aesthetic.
 He enjoys close, collaborative work.